quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Server Stateless Retry Packet {#packet-server-stateless}

-A Server Stateless Retry packet has a type octet of 0x83.
+A Server Stateless Retry packet has a type value of 0x03.
 It carries cryptographic handshake messages and acknowledgments.
 It is used by a server that wishes to perform a stateless retry (see {{stateless-retry}}).